ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 ### 13. What is true about data availability in information security?

 A. Security prevents authorized access
-**B. Security must ensure data is accessible to legitimate users while staying protected**
+**B. Security must ensure data is accessible to legitimate users while staying protected**✔️
 C. Availability means unprotected data
 D. They are unrelated concepts